TawfekMohamed-7/AI-Assisted-3D-Brain-Tumor-Surgical-Planning-with-Risk-Aware-Trajectory-Optimization/README.md

 - The project uses BraTS 2020 multi-modal MRI data.
 - The final segmentation performance reached a validation Dice score of approximately 0.89.
 - The frontend package is stored as a compressed RAR archive.
-- The trained model file should be uploaded using Git LFS if its size exceeds GitHub regular file limits.